marsico-lab/TransFactor/README.md

 ## Reproduce results from manuscript
 Please find the corresponding notebooks and scripts in `/manuscript`.
 To download the saved model checkpoints and alanine scan results, please download those here: https://1drv.ms/f/s!AhK2hrQjl9NtlIgf9ueMG5xV94JBUA?e=k1kHZF

-Please note that the alanine scan figure scripts are still being cleaned, we apologize for the delay.